Types of Nightcrawler Worms: How to Identify Them

 Aside from being good for composting, since these earthworms are large, they are also often used as bait for fishing.
 They are prolific and easy to grow, so they will be easily accessible.

-If you have African nightcrawlers in your compost, you can feed it with fruit and vegetable waste, as well as eggshell, coffee ground, and garden waste.
+If you have African nightcrawlers in your compost, you can feed them with fruit and vegetable waste, as well as eggshells, coffee grounds, and garden waste.
 Basically, you can give almost anything that other composting worms will eat.

 Conclusion